Premier Journal Entry –

 I cried over it, coming back from Tesco, I cried over my situation.
 I sat on The Downs for forty five minutes, but once I had cried I felt better.

-But it also makes me wonder if I really knew Rich at all; if that is the way that he thinks do I really like him?
+But it also makes me wonder if I really knew Danny at all; if that is the way that he thinks do I really like him?
 Or want to be with him?
 Perhaps I had just never noticed the arsehole in him before and now I am starting to!!

 I have to step back and become my own person.
 I cannot be totally absorbed in him, like before.
 That is how things have changed.
 I must stop craving affection from him.